 Transparent Rewriting by Async-Materialized View

-The aync-materialized view adopts a transparent rewriting algorithm based on the SPJG (SELECT-PROJECT-JOIN-GROUP-BY) model.
-This algorithm can analyze the structural information of query SQL, automatically find suitable materialized views, and attempt transparent rewriting to utilize the optimal materialized view to express the query SQL.
-By using precomputed materialized view results, it can significantly improve query performance and reduce computational costs.
+The Async-materialized view adopts a transparent rewriting algorithm based on the SPJG (SELECT-PROJECT-JOIN-GROUP-BY) pattern.
+This algorithm can analyze the structural information of the query SQL, automatically find the appropriate materialized views, and attempt to perform transparent rewriting to express the query SQL using the optimal materialized views.
+By using the pre-computed results of materialized views, the query performance can be significantly improved and the computing cost can be reduced.

 and lineitem